For pre-arranged, private WALKS see below.

 Main Hall of the West Oxford Community Centre, Botley Road, OX2 0BT.

-Many Oxford people and locations (including Botley) helped and inspired these young, aspiring artists as they struggled for acceptance.
+Many Oxford people and locations (including Botley) helped and inspired the young, aspiring artists known as the Pre-Raphaelite Brotherhood as they struggled for acceptance.
 For instance, Thomas Combe of the Oxford University Press was a crucial early patron.
 He also oversaw the publication of Alice’s Adventures in Wonderland, whose author Lewis Carroll befriended and photographed the artists and their families.
 Mark’s relevant books include Alice in Waterland and Alice’s Oxford on Foot.

 Tickets (all proceeds to West Oxford Community Centre): £7 (WOCA members £5). https://www.woca.org.uk/